 The only times I have gotten legit telephone calls from Google are:

-- When we are updating a business listing and Google calls with a PIN code (this is immediately after I hit the SUBMIT button, and I always warn my client that it’s coming).
+- When we are updating a business listing, and Google calls with a PIN code (this is immediately after I hit the SUBMIT button, and I always warn my client that it’s coming).
 More often, Google verifies with postcards.

 - Once we were updating a clients’ listing and his address was funky (they all are in Van Alstyne because they renumbered the addresses for 911) and a human from Google called to verify the address.
-These calls are VERY important or they may delete your listing.
-If you are unsure it’s really Google, ask for a call back number or just tell them your address — NOTHING MORE.
+Just tell them your address — nothing more — just in case it’s not Google.
+This was several years ago – I am unsure if Google still calls people.

-- When I was buying Google AdWords (pay-per-click advertising) for my a retail site, my account manager called me from Google.
+- When I was buying Google AdWords (pay-per-click advertising) for my retail site, my account manager called from Google.
 Again, if you are not doing paid advertising with Google already, Google would not be cold-calling you to sell it.

 Google usually calls from a 650 phone number, but scammers do cloak phone numbers and even make the Caller ID read “Google.”
-Don’t rely on this and never give out account information over the phone.
-If it’s really Google, they will have it!
+Don’t rely on Caller ID, and never give out account information over the phone.
+If it’s genuinely Google, they will have it!
 Also if Google does call you, they don’t ring your phone off the hook at all hours like these scammers.

 Speaking of paid advertising with Google (AdWords):

-When I had an online retail store, one time as an experiment, I worked with a third party who re-sold Google advertising and claimed they could optimize it, measure it for me, etc. I thought they might do a better job managing it than I could (this was for my own retail business — I was already spending over $1K/mo. on AdWords and thought this vendor might help my clients, too, if they could help me).
+When I had an online retail store, one time as an experiment, I worked with a third party who re-sold Google advertising and claimed they could optimize it, measure it for me, etc. I thought they might do a better job managing it than I could (I was already spending over $1K/mo. on AdWords for this business and thought this vendor might help my clients, too, if they could help me).